Table of contents

 SaaS applications have become the lifeblood of nearly all businesses to drive innovation, efficiency, and growth.
 Shiny new software has become very easy to acquire, and increasingly harder to get out of once you’re locked in.
 As the SaaS landscape continues to expand, businesses face the challenge of managing a sprawling ecosystem.

-Organizations have an average of over 400 different SaaS applications, totaling $1,040 annual spend per employee, but SaaS management platform gives you a comprehensive view of the sanctioned, unsanctioned, licensed and free SaaS applications within your organization.
+Regular audits of your SaaS portfolio help identify and eliminate redundancies, ensuring that your organization is only paying for what it truly needs.
+A SaaS management platform gives you a comprehensive view of the sanctioned, unsanctioned, licensed and free SaaS applications within your organization.

 How to prioritize SaaS applications for rationalization